-But one of the biggest obstacles to a proper evaluation was the patient providing inaccurate information and the mental health provider failing to solicit third-party information (a partner or other family member, close friend, etc.).
+Let me tell you about just one of the all-too-common obstacles to getting a proper evaluation.
+That is, the mental health provider relies entirely on the patient to provide accurate information.
+Overlooked?
+The need for third-party corroboration (from a partner or other family member, close friend, etc.).

 I remember once, when we were seeking counseling for our oldest daughter, the therapist asked my husband if there was any history of mental illness in his family.
 He said, “No.”